 Some parts of these schemes and investments may be held by the Government for some time and the eventual profit or loss to the taxpayer will not be known until the loans are repaid or the shares are sold.
 As at 31 March 2018 the outstanding schemes and investments are:

 - Loan repayments from Northern Rock and B&B. The Treasury expects to recover the funds lent to Northern Rock (NRAM) and B&B from the cash flows generated during their wind-down (interest, repayments and redemptions of loans) as well as proceeds from asset sales such as the £11.8 billion sale of B&B mortgages in March 2017.
 As at 31st March 2018, the outstanding loan balance was £10.2 billion.
 In April 2018 the Government announced another B&B sale of £5.3 billion, the proceeds from which enabled the repayment of the remaining £4.7 billion government loan provided through FSCS.

-- The eventual proceeds from the disposal of the shareholdings in Royal Bank of Scotland (RBS).
+- Shareholdings in Royal Bank of Scotland (RBS).
 The shares in RBS were purchased for £46 billion.
 The shareholding comprised ordinary shares, B shares and a single Dividend Access Share.
-In August 2015 some of the ordinary shares in RBS were sold for around £2.1bn reducing the holding to 72% from 79%.
+In August 2015 some of the ordinary shares in RBS were sold for around £2.1 billion.
 In March 2016, the final Dividend Access Share dividend payment of £1.2 billion was received, bringing the total receipts to £1.5 billion and retiring the Dividend Access Share.
-All B shares were converted to ordinary share for market value during the 15-16 financial year.
-As at 31 March 2016 the remaining ordinary shares had a market value of £18.8 billion.
-If the remaining shares were sold at market price on that date the government would make a cash loss of around £23.6bn from its shareholding in RBS.
+All B shares were converted to ordinary share for market value during the 2015-16 financial year.
+As at 31 March 2017 the remaining ordinary shares held by HM Treasury had a market value of £20.4 billion and represented a stake of 70 per cent.
+In June 2018 Treasury completed the sale of £2.5 billion RBS shares, reducing government’s shareholding to 62 per cent.